How can you rank historical aggressors and colonial powers so high?

 The Good Country Index cannot be, and does not attempt to be, a historical overview of each country's contribution to humanity and the planet.
 It can only focus on a single point in time, or else the data becomes overwhelming.
-Consider: it took a small team of volunteer statisticians and researchers two years to collect, verify and process the 2010 data for 125 countries which underpins the first edition of the Good Country Index.
-If we had also included 2009, that would have taken another two years.
+Consider: it took a small team of volunteer statisticians and researchers two years to collect, verify and process the 2010 data for 125 countries which underpinned the first edition of the Good Country Index.
+If we had also included 2009, that might easily have taken another two years.
 To include 2008 would have taken us six years ... and so on.

-And good global statistics of the kind we're using only go back a couple of decades anyway, so to examine, measure and account for the roots and causes and origins of today’s world would be a 99.9% subjective exercise.
+And good global statistics of the kind we're using only go back a couple of decades anyway, so to examine, measure and account for the roots and causes and origins of today’s world would be a 99% subjective exercise.

 Of course, understanding a country also means understanding its history: as George Santayana said, those who cannot remember the past are condemned to repeat it.
-But how would we even begin to put a reliable numerical score on the past actions of 163 countries, no matter how strong our feelings and opinions about them might be?
+But how would we even begin to put a reliable numerical score on the past actions of 160+ countries, no matter how strong our feelings and opinions about them might be?